sarahcode2112/weather-displayer/README.md

 - Click the "Get forecast" button.
 - View the weather forecast displayed on the screen.

+## Tech stack

+- This project uses React (built with create-react-app), Typescript, Tailwind, Jest, and eslint/prettier.

 ## Install, run and test the app locally

 To install the app, you can run: